 If your Pacific Grove travel plans include a night or two in the area, you will find several great places to stay.
 Here are a few of my favorites with a link to even more recommendations.

 Seven Gables Inn: This historic gem is located right on the waterfront as you can see from the picture above.
 This 4-star hotel offers great views from every room.
 You will also find free parking on site as well as complimentary Wi-Fi and an afternoon wine & cheese social.
 It is probably the most famous, and picturesque of all the places to stay in this area.
 It's located at 555 Ocean View Blvd.
-Find availability on Booking.com for your dates.
+Find availability and reviews for your dates.

 You will love the weather here during your Pacific Grove travel vacation.
 You will find that it's cool and comfortable all year long.
 It's the perfect spot to get away from the winter cold and to escape the summer heat that you usually find in the rest of the US.